 Are you looking for a simple, quick solution to the ever-present need for a single cup of coffee in the morning?
-Do you find yourself traveling on the road regularly yet always seem to be missing a lightweight and reliable single-serve coffee maker at your side?
+Do you find yourself regularly traveling on the road wishing you had a lightweight and reliable single-serve coffee maker at your side?

 If a single-serve coffee maker is what you need, then make sure you check out our review of the Keurig K15.
 We’ll take a close look at this model’s pros and cons–and see how it measures up against a sizable list of competitors.

 Yes, we mean that.
 Finally, specialty coffee for your KCup machine, roasted fresh to your order by our friends at Atlas Coffee in Austin, TX!
 Get 50% OFF to try it with code ROASTYPODS

 Take a look at these other Keurig coffee makers, too!